We run a year-round immunisation service, with free and user-pay vaccinations available.

 - Appointment confirmation number.

-The Australian Immunisation Register (AIR) is a national register that records all vaccines given to all people in Australia.
+The Australian Immunisation Register (AIR) is a national register.
+It records all vaccines given to all Australians.

 Immunisation providers (Council or doctors) report your immunisations to the AIR.